-These bronze garden tools are not a magic bullet, the definitive deterrent.
-But we have found that since we started using them, the amount of slug and snail damage has dramatically reduced in our garden.
-Many of our customers have reported that using the tools has the effect of a slug barrier – even protecting hosta plants.
+These bronze garden tools are not a magic solution or a definitive deterrent.
+However we have been using the tools at Waltham Place for many years now and we find that the amount of slug and snail damage has reduced in our gardens.
+This has also been the experience that we find from customers who have reported that using the tools has the effect of a slug barrier and deterrent.

 “I needed to prepare a bed for my French Beans which was weedy and had two plastic bags of leaves on it, gathered last Autumn.
 There were a lot of large slugs under them which I left where they were.
 I weeded in my usual way using an iron fork where necessary for deep rooted weeds.
 I then cultivated using a copper cultivator and a copper rake.
 This was all done on very dry soil.

 “Next day I planted some Swiss Chard.
 The following day there was no slug damage so I planted my French Beans.
 This was all about 10 days ago and there is still no slug damage to be seen!”

 “I have been using PKS Copper gardening tools for 6 years (I think it is that) and I really love these tools – excellent for delicate weeding with really comfortable handles and sharp ‘digging deep’ bespoke designs.
 I remember reading with my daughter about the Egyptians when she was young and we discovered that they also used copper for their garden tools.
 I highly recommend these tools and they do seem to keep the slugs and snails away too.”

 “..trialled in tunnels – noticed a large reduction in slugs & snails – now in 4th year.”